CharityWatch Articles & Donor Alerts

 Also read Mr. Borochoff's comments in this CNN article: What is the Clinton Foundation and why is it controversial?

-[Note: Feed the Children (FTC) has a long history of being rated an "F" by CharityWatch, as referenced in the CNN interview, but its grade has improved to a "D" based on its fiscal year 2014 operations.
+[Note: Feed the Children (FTC) has a long history of being rated an "F" by CharityWatch, as referenced in the CNN interview, but its grade improved to a "D" based on its fiscal year 2014 operations.
 It is correct, as referenced, that FTC spent 42% of its cash budget on programs in fiscal 2014, according to CharityWatch's analysis.
-FTC also received a "D" grade based on its fiscal year 2015 operations, spending 46% of its cash budget on programs. ]
+FTC's grade has since improved to a "C+" based on its fiscal year 2017 operations, having spent 58% of its cash budget on programs.]

 |Supporting Children in Afghanistan and Pakistan